Skin Irritation / Corrosion

 EU CLH Intention Announced for 1,1,3,3-Tetramethyldisiloxane

-Belgium has notified ECHA of its intention to propose harmonised classification for 1,1,3,3-tetramethyldisiloxane, with a dossier submission expected by June 2027.
-Proposed classifications for reproductive toxicity and skin/eye irritation signal future tightening of labeling, packaging, and downstream REACH restrictions for this siloxane.
+Belgium has notified ECHA of its intention to propose harmonised classification for 1,1,3,3-tetramethyldisiloxane, with a formal dossier expected by mid-2027.
+Proposed classifications for reproductive toxicity and irritation signal future tightening of hazard communication requirements and potential downstream restrictions for this siloxane.

 echa.europa.euEuropean UnionEuropean Union